yiyang92/vae_for_text/README.md

  (or specify through command line parameters).
 You can choose to train on PTB dataset or on Game of Thrones dataset.
 Parameter debug can be set to true for calling Tensorflow debugger.
+- --dataset PTB or GOT
-- --beam_search use beam search
+- --beam_search use beam search (default=sample from the multinulli distribution)
+- --beam_size beam size, default set to 2

 During training generated text will not appear from the first iteration, be patiant and have fun :)